4.1. License Management¶

 After the scan completion, you can download the scan results via the download button in the actions column.

 The download button has the following options:

-- Download THOR Log (the text log file)
+- Download Scan Result as TXT (the THOR text log file)

 - Download HTML Report (as *.gz compressed file; available for successful scans only)

 - Show HTML Report (opens another tab with the HTML report)